-There are many types of degenerative joint disease.
-Adult onset rheumatoid arthritis and osteoarthritis are the most common types.
-Any joint of the body may be affected, though the weight-bearing joints of the body, like the knees, hips, and spine, are especially susceptible.
-When osteoarthritis affects the back and neck, the condition is referred to as facet disease or arthritis of the spine.
-In this case, the articular cartilage within facet joints deteriorates.
-Although primarily caused by the natural aging process, the condition can be exacerbated by factors like genetics, gender, obesity, illness, or infection.
+There are many types of degenerative joint disease, but adult onset rheumatoid arthritis and osteoarthritis are two of the most common types.
+Any joint of the body may be affected, although the weight-bearing joints of the body, like the knees, hips and spine, are especially susceptible.

 How does joint disease affect the different levels of the spine?

-- Cervical region – Can cause pain, tingling or joint stiffness in the neck; symptoms may radiate through the shoulders, arms, hands, and fingers.
+• Cervical region — In this region, it can cause pain, tingling or joint stiffness in the neck symptoms may radiate through the shoulders, arms, hands and fingers.

-- Thoracic region – Sharp pain or throbbing may develop in the middle back, around the rib cage, kidneys, and chest.
+• Thoracic region — In this region, sharp pain or throbbing may develop in the middle back, around the rib cage, kidneys and chest.

-- Lumbar region – Pain, weakness, or numbness may travel from the lower back and down through the hips, buttocks, legs, and feet.
+• Lumbar region — In this region, pain, weakness or numbness may travel from the lower back and down through the hips, buttocks, legs and feet.
 Joint instability may also occur.

-Once your physician confirms a diagnosis of spinal degenerative joint disease, he or she may prescribe a regimen of conservative treatments such as pain medication, physical therapy, gentle stretching, hot-cold compresses, and intermittent rest.
-If weeks or months of these methods do not mitigate your pain and your physician may recommend spine surgery.
-In this case, contact Laser Spine Institute.
-Our minimally invasive procedures utilize safe, effective endoscopic technology.
-Laser Spine Institute has helped tens of thousands of people recover spinal health.
-Request a complimentary review of your MRI or CT scan today.
+Once your physician diagnoses spinal degenerative joint disease, he or she will usually prescribe a course of conservative treatments like pain medication, physical therapy, gentle stretching, hot/cold compresses and rest.
+If weeks or months of these methods do not relieve your pain, your physician may recommend spine surgery.